colangelo/Flask-Bolierplate/Readme.md

 - has curl, netcat, ps and vi (vim-tiny) commands installed
 - runs as root
 - single stage build
+- uses Python 3.10 Debian Bullseye Slim image (less than 140 MB)
+- can be deployed to Kubernetes (with or without nginx ingress)

 Reference for Flask ENV variables: